Daniel Bell-Drummond

 Daniel James Bell-Drummond (born 4 August 1993) is an English professional cricketer, who plays for Kent County Cricket Club.
-He has represented England at youth level and has played for the England Lions cricket team at senior level.
+He has represented England at youth level and has played for the England Lions Cricket Team at a senior level.

-Primarily a batsman, Bell-Drummond, made his senior cricket debut in 2011.
+Primarily a batsman, Bell-Drummond made his senior cricket debut in 2011.
 In October 2023 he was appointed as Kent's club captain, replacing Sam Billings who had resigned the role at the end of the 2023 season.

 Early life

 Bell-Drummond was born in Lewisham in south-east London in 1993.
-His parents are of Jamaican descent and he has described how watching both West Indian and English cricket home was a major influence on his development.
-He was spotted by Kent County Cricket Club playing for Catford Wanderers as a seven-year-old and progressed through the county system, scoring his first century for the under-10 side aged just seven.
+His parents are of Jamaican descent and he has described how watching both West Indian and English cricket at home was a major influence on his development.
+He was spotted by Kent County Cricket Club playing for Catford Wanderers as a seven-year-old and progressed through the county system, scoring his first century for the under-10 team aged just seven.
 He played for Kent age group teams, scoring centuries at every level, before joining the Cricket Academy at Kent where he was awarded the John Aitken Gary Trophy as the Academy Scholar of the Year in 2010.
 He signed a three-year professional contract with Kent in September 2010 at age 17.

-Bell-Drummond attended Dulwich Prep and won a scholarship to Millfield School and played cricket for the school team as well as for England at under-15, under-17 and under-19 levels, captaining the under-17 side against Sri Lanka in 2010.
+Bell-Drummond attended Dulwich Prep, won a scholarship to Millfield School, and played cricket for the school team as well as for England at under-15, under-17 and under-19 levels, captaining the under-17 team against Sri Lanka in 2010.
 He completed his sixth form studies at the school in 2012 after signing his professional contract with Kent and was named the Young Wisden Schools Cricketer of the Year in the 2012 edition of Wisden after scoring over 800 runs for Millfield in 2011.